Monday, 29 January 2018

 Why does Barthes believe that using money that isn't actually smeared with shit will cause your dick to fall off?
 Why is procreation impossible for our species which has no exact consecrating date of origin according to Darwin?

 What was so incorruptible about the ancien regime?
 Wealthy families could always buy their way into the nobility.
 Equally, nobility could be derogated for an offense or economically constrained mode of living.
 Why is Barthes writing in this naive fashion?
-He can't possibly be so ignorant of French history.
+He can't possibly be utterly ignorant of French history.

 _in the index, what is indicated (nobility is of a different nature from what indicates (wealth):there is no possible mingling; in the sign, which establishes an order of representation (and no longer of determination, of creation, as does the index),